Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 It's all soft.
 It's as if you and all your gear just flopped into big bean-bag chairs.

 This is a bag for Americans.
 Germans and Swiss might be put off by the apparent lack of order inside.
-Your gear moves around inside the soft, flexible dividers until its comfortable; it doesn't get boxed-in by hard dividers into neat rows and columns.
+In the larger bags your gear moves around inside the soft, flexible dividers until its comfortable; it doesn't get boxed-in by hard dividers into neat but inefficient rows and columns.

 The top flap is secured by two big, fat velcro strips.
 For daily use, there are no zippers, latches, snappers, nylocks or anything to get in your way: just grab the big flap.